STRd6/filetree/file.coffee.md

 `content` contains the text content of the file.

+`mode` is the file mode for saving to github.

 `sha` is the git SHA1 of the file.

     File = (I={}) ->
       defaults I,
         content: ""
         modified: false
+        mode: "100644"
         path: ""
         initialSha: null